SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-08-28-mastering-unity-2d-game-developmentai-and-state-machines.markdown

 - Inputs (like keyboard) can be true for several update loops (hence the boolean’s for keyboard input)
 - Mecanim will do EXACTLY what you tell it to, which can cause confusion and multiple paths can be true at the same time!

-Now that is almost the end of the story as you will note that at the beginning of each update we get the Animator’s current state.&nbsp; The problem is that Mecanim currently does not work with state names at all, it actually uses a hashing mechanism to track not only the current state the Animator is currently positioned at but also the exact point in the states life it’s currently up to (useful if you are doing blending or animation, less useful if you just want the state).&nbsp; As we like to work with names (optional of course, you can work with just the hashed numbers) we need to cache them, in the script I create a dictionary and cache them with the script starts, if you wished, you could cache them at build time.
+Now that is almost the end of the story as you will note that at the beginning of each update we get the Animator’s current state.
+The problem is that Mecanim currently does not work with state names at all, it actually uses a hashing mechanism to track not only the current state the Animator is currently positioned at but also the exact point in the states life it’s currently up to (useful if you are doing blending or animation, less useful if you just want the state).
+As we like to work with names (optional of course, you can work with just the hashed numbers) we need to cache them, in the script I create a dictionary and cache them with the script starts, if you wished, you could cache them at build time.

 > In testing I’ve not seen much of a hit but if you have a lot of states, it may be something to consider caching state names at build time.